Eaton Socon: Post-war development

 The population of Eaton Socon remained without much change until the late 1950s.
-At this time the Government were concerned about overcrowding and poor accommodation in London, and a number of initiatives grouped under the name London Overspill was implemented.
+At this time the Government were concerned about overcrowding and poor accommodation in London, and a number of initiatives grouped under the name London overspill was implemented.
 Large-scale increase in housing was planned in Eaton Socon, and this was followed by further schemes in later decades.
 This resulted in most of the land between the Great North Road and the A1 being infilled.
 The development was not limited to housing, but included light industry, which was established at first on the Little End estate, and later elsewhere in Eaton Socon.

 Following the enactment of the Education Act 1944, there was a great expansion in secondary education for all pupils.
 It was not until 1960 that a secondary school was established in St Neots, but Eaton Socon was in Bedfordshire, so a number of Eaton Socon pupils travelled daily to Biggleswade.
 It was only with the establishment of Longsands and Ernulf comprehensive schools in 1966 and 1971 that a full secondary education provision was made in St. Neots.

 On 1 April 1965, Huntingdonshire was combined with the Soke of Peterborough to form an enlarged county, named Huntingdonshire and the Soke of Peterborough.
 Eaton Socon was still in Bedfordshire.
 In 1974 Huntingdonshire and the Soke of Peterborough were finally merged with Cambridgeshire and the Isle of Ely, the entire new county being known as Cambridgeshire.
 Eaton Socon and Eaton Ford were transferred to Cambridgeshire and Huntingdon District Council, and a St Neots Town Council was set up.
 Huntingdon District Council later changed its name to Huntingdonshire District Council.

-Amenities

-Eaton Socon slopes down to the west bank of the River Great Ouse.
-Its weir was constructed in 1967 and has associated lock gates to allow river navigation.
-The riverbank hosts a large inn, The River Mill Tavern.

-The parish church of St Mary the Virgin stands on the picturesque green in the centre of the village.

-Great North Road is lined with local businesses.
-The White Horse pub dates to the 13th century, and was a Royal Mail staging post.

 St Mary's church

 St Mary's church is the parish church of Eaton Socon.
+The dedication is to Saint Mary the Virgin.
+Although the church is now in Cambridgeshire, much of the parish is in Bedfordshire.

 On the evening of 8 February 1930 the church was substantially destroyed by a fire.
 By the time it was discovered it had already taken hold, and despite the attendance of Sandy and St Neots fire appliances, most of the timber and other flammable parts of the church were destroyed, as also was one of the bells.
 The vicar managed to save some of the historic documents and artefacts.
 In the early afternoon of the following day, the north wall collapsed.
 An investigation revealed that there had been a defective flue from the stove under the organ chamber.
 Timber panelling was ignited, and the fire took hold as a result.